Death toll in China power plant accident climbs to 74

-BEIJING The death toll in the collapse of a platform under construction at a power plant in eastern China has risen to 74, with two others injured, as China's chief safety inspector arrived to oversee an investigation, state media said on Friday.
+BEIJING (Reuters) - Police took 13 people into custody as the death toll in the collapse of a platform under construction at a power plant in eastern China rose to 74, with two others injured, state media said on Friday.

 Deadly accidents are relatively common at industrial sites in China, where anger over lax standards is growing.
 Three decades of swift economic growth have been marred by incidents ranging from mining disasters to factory fires.